|1981||Majority Floor Leader||30||Republican|

 |1993||Minority Floor Leader||30||Republican|

 |2006||President Pro Tempore||30||Republican|

-Partner, Jubelirer, Carothers, Krier, and Halpern law firm; chair, Blair County Multiple Sclerosis Society; member, Advisory Council for the Hollidaysburg Veterans Home.
-Partner, Obermayer, Rebmann, Maxwell and Hippel, 2007
+Partner, Jubelirer, Carothers, Krier, and Halpern law firm; chairman, Blair County Multiple Sclerosis Society; member, Advisory Council for the Hollidaysburg Veterans Home; law partner, Obermayer, Rebmann, Maxwell and Hippel, 2007

 Pennsylvania Chapter of the Society of Professional Journalist; Pennsylvania Rural Electric Association; Nation Federation of Independent Business; Blair County Chapter of the NAACP; President's Award from the Pennsylvania Bar Association; Gold Medal Award from the Pennsylvania Association of Broadcasters; Common Cause Champion of Good Government Award; Dickinson School of Law Career Achievement Award; The Pennsylvania State University Distinguished Alumni and Alumni Fellow Award.

 Lessons from a Legislative Life, August 25, 2017; the modern "Sunshine Law," opening up state and local government meetings to the public; the Tuition Account Program (TAP), giving families a tax-friendly way to save for the higher education of their children and grandchildren; "Ashley's Law," providing essential child protection measures.